-This is an example of a successful failure.
-These were supposed to be something completely different: a three layer meringue cake with pumpkin mousse and drizzled caramel.
-But unfortunately I couldn’t get pumpkin mousse to act like chocolate mousse, where it is solid enough to be able to stand on its own without spreading out everywhere.
+These Caramel-Meringue Pumpkin Bars are an example of a successful failure.
+They were supposed to be something completely different: a three-layer meringue cake with pumpkin mousse and drizzled caramel.
+But unfortunately, I couldn’t get pumpkin mousse to act like chocolate mousse, where it is solid enough to be able to stand on its own without spreading out everywhere.

 While the end product is completely different, it still tastes pretty damn delicious.
 I used the meringues that I had made for the cake but you can easily buy meringue cookies and crumble them.

-I used MI-DEL Swedish Style Ginger Snaps for the crust.
+I used MI-DEL Swedish Style Ginger Snaps [this is the affiliate link] for the crust.
 So really all you have to make is the mousse.
 You can buy everything else.
 Make sure that you freeze the bars overnight and that the dish is completely flat in the freezer.

 Caramel-Meringue Pumpkin Bars